 Productivity at Procter & Gamble

-As a global consumer goods business, the Procter & Gamble Company uses an array of measures or criteria for evaluating productivity.
+As a global consumer goods business, the Procter & Gamble Company uses an array of metrics or criteria for evaluating productivity.
 Operations management uses the results of such evaluation to support P&G’s processes.
 The following are notable criteria used to determine productivity in different areas of Procter & Gamble’s operations:

-1. Batches per hour (Procter & Gamble’s manufacturing productivity)
+- Batches per hour (Procter & Gamble’s manufacturing productivity)

-2. Tickets per day (Customer service productivity)
+- Tickets per day (Customer service productivity)

-3. Variant tests per month (R&D productivity)
+- Variant tests per month (R&D productivity for P&G product innovation)

 References